Back

 A Child Is Never Too Young to Start Learning Mathematical Concepts - Playgarden NYC

-When parents wonder when the right time would be for their child to start learning math, all too often they assume it’s when they send the child to a Tribeca preschool or similar early-learning institution.
-However, the truth is, babies are learning language and spatial concepts from day 1.
-A parent can encourage an understanding of basic math from the time their child is born – and that can pay off once they enter formal schooling.
+When parents wonder when the right time would be for their child to start learning math, all too often they assume it’s when they send the child to an NYC early learning center like Tribeca preschool or similar early-learning institutions.
+However, the truth is, babies are learning language and spatial concepts from day one.
+A parent can encourage an understanding of basic preschool math from the moment their child is born — and that can pay off once they enter formal schooling.

-These ‘lessons’ are going to be very basic, but that’s a good thing.
-You can encourage a baby or toddler to start thinking in terms of math and spatial concepts quickly and easily throughout your day.
+These preschool math ‘lessons’ are going to be very basic, but that’s a good thing!
+You can encourage a baby or toddler to start thinking in terms of math and spatial concepts quickly and easily throughout your day long before you enroll them in an NYC early learning center!

 Here are a few ideas: